onnx/onnx/docs/IR.md

 doc_string|string|A human-readable documentation for this value.
 Markdown is allowed.

 Each graph MUST specify a name.

+The graph MUST adhere to single static assignment (SSA) for all node outputs; this means that all node output names MUST be unique within a graph.

 Graphs SHOULD be populated with documentation strings, which MAY be interpreted using GitHub-style markdown syntax.
 HTML and other text-markup languages MAY NOT be used in documentation strings.